LostInBrittany/granite-bootstrap/README.md

 ### Using *granite-bootstrap* modules

-Using  polymer [shared styles](https://www.polymer-project.org/1.0/docs/devguide/styling.html#style-modules) modules is a two-step process: you need to use a `<link>` tag to import the module, and a `<style>` tag to include the styles in the correct place.
+Using  polymer [style modules](https://www.polymer-project.org/3.0/docs/devguide/style-shadow-dom#style-modules) modules is a two-step process: you need to use ES6 module imports to import the module, and a `<style>` tag to include the styles in the correct place.

 To use *granite-bootstrap* in an element:

 #### 1. Add the dependency

-Add the dependency to the `bower.json` of your application:
+Add the dependency to the `package.json` of your application:

 ```
    "dependencies": {
      [...]
-     "granite-bootstrap": "LostInBrittany/granite-bootstrap#^4.0.2-beta.2"
+     "polymer3-granite-bootstrap": "^4.0.0-polymer3"
    }
 ```